-{Editor’s note : Values should be cross-checked against P Suppl.
-16}

-7.3.5 Background noise
+7.3.3 Background noise

-Care should be taken to minimize the background noise level, including both noise from technical installations (air-conditioning, in particular) and any other external noise transmitted into the room.
+Care should be taken to minimize the background (ambient) noise level, including both noise from technical installations (air-conditioning, in particular) and any other external noise transmitted into the room.
 For a high quality experience, the noise level should be less than 30 dBA.